rayhanrahman25/saaspricing-my/License/README_License.txt

 License (GPL).
 You will find a copy of the GPL in the same directory as this text file.

-(2) All other parts, but not limited to the CSS code, images, and design are licensed according to the terms of your purchased license.
+(2) All other parts, but not limited to the CSS code and design are licensed according to the terms of your purchased license.

 Read more about licensing here: http://themeforest.net/licenses